b-yond-infinite-network/amaze-us/microservice/challenge-3/booster/README.md

 - docker
 - docker-compose

+## How do we develop

+It uses the go module.

 ## How do we run the application

 You fill its tanks with Fuel...seem legit ! :)